tests-always-included/jasmine-node-helpers/README.md

 jasmine.middlewareToPromise
 ---------------------------
-Used when wanting to make a piece of middleware used in setting up a node server and you want to make it to be ....
+Used when wanting to make a piece of middleware used in setting up a node server and you want to make it to be run synchronously with your tests to get a response back straight aways without waiting for a real promise to resolve.

 ```js
 describe("a suite", () => {